-You’re not alone if you have concerns about your blood pressure.
+You’re not alone if you have questions about your blood pressure.

 Nearly 1 out of every 3 American adults need to be concerned… And, according to the American Heart Association, 28 percent don’t know it.

-Many people go about their lives unaware that their blood pressure levels may be creeping higher, even within the normal range, as they age or add on extra pounds.
+Many people go about their lives unaware that their blood pressure levels may be creeping higher, even as it is maintained within the normal range, as they age or add on extra pounds.

 Things you take for granted – like remembering names or your ability to think or learn – can be affected.

 I strongly advise you to know your numbers.
 Get your blood pressure tested right away if you haven’t in the last two years.
 The risk of not knowing – and not acting – is simply too great.
 You have many options available to take control.

 A healthy blood pressure is one of the key measures of a healthy heart, so your blood pressure is vitally important!

 Blood pressure is a measure of the force against the walls of your arteries in response to the pumping of your heart.